iola1999/iola1999.github.io/_posts/2021-04-11-virtual-scrolling-of-long-list.markdown

 </script>
 ```

-After a fast scroll time, the final position of the item takes a lot of time to show up, apparently because every child component is tried to be rendered.
+After a quick scroll, items on the final position take a lot of time to show up, apparently because every child component that has appeared is tried to be rendered.
 This can be optimized by adding debounce to the scroll event handler, but I happened to find another good optimization solution.

 ```javascript
 // Omit the same content